Lazy Quantum Walks with Native Multiqubit Gates: Results

-Although at large ($>10$) numbers of steps the improvement in state fidelity is significant, for few steps there is only slight improvement.
-The number of steps within state fidelity tolerance 0.99 for QWs with native gate set $\textbf{G}(r\leq4)$ increase to 5 from 2 steps with $\textbf{G}(r\leq3)$, but otherwise there are no step increases for tolerances $\{0.99, 0.999, 0.9999\}$.
+At large ($>10$) numbers of steps the improvement in state fidelity is significant: the number of steps within final state fidelity tolerance 0.9 for QWs with native gate set $\textbf{G}(r\leq4)$ increase to $\{21,20,8\}$ for QW $\in \{$2q-coin on 4-node, 1q-coin on 8-node, 2q-coin on 8-node$\}$ (from $\{14,13,4\}$ with $\textbf{G}(r\leq3)$).
+However, for few steps there is only a little improvement, with the number of steps within tolerance 0.99 increasing from 2 to 5 for a 2q-coin QW on a 4-node ring.
+Otherwise there are no step increases for tolerances $\{0.9, 0.99, 0.999\}$.

 Another route is to improve the gate fidelities of CZ and CCZ.
 In order to model further term gate fidelities we construct effective matrices

 where $\alpha_1(a) = 0.9990 + 0.0001a \leq 1$, $\phi_1(a) = 0.9906 + 0.0010a \leq 1$, and $\text{CZ}(a=0)=\text{CZ}_\text{eff}$.
 Therefore the ratio between gate coefficients is maintained.
 We similarly construct $\text{CC}\text{Z}(a)$, and only consider gate pairs $[\text{CZ}(a), \text{CCZ}(a)]$.